Home » Blog » How to Find Your Footing After a Big Life Change — Even If You Feel Stuck

 I believe that life comes in seasons, and some are harder than others.

 Sometimes we just need to be patient, like when we’re caring for loved ones or just starting out with our careers.
-We feel stuck because we want to be somewhere else, but it’s just not time yet.
+We feel stuck because we want to be somewhere else, but it’s just not the time yet.

 But other times, a season has ended, and another is waiting—but you’ll never know unless you get up and test the waters.